Meckazin/ChromeKatz/README.md

  1. CookieKatz - The cookie dumper
  2. CredentialKatz - The password dumper

-Both tools have an exe version and Beacon Object File version available.
-CookieKatz has an additional minidump parser for extracting cookies from a process dump.
+Both tools have an exe, Beacon Object File, and minidump parser available.

 ## CredentialKatz - Dump credential manager contents from memory